kmlawson/china-revolutions-mo3337/99bibliography.md

 - Li, Hua-Yu. *Mao and the Economic Stalinization of China, 1948–1953*.
 2006.
 - Li, Jie.
 ‘Revolutionary Echoes: Radios and Loudspeakers in the Mao Era’. *Twentieth-Century China* 45, no. 1 (2020): 25–45.
 [Link](https://muse.jhu.edu/pub/1/article/746155).
 - ———. *Utopian Ruins: A Memorial Museum of the Mao Era*.
 Electronic book.
 Sinotheory.
 2020.
 - Li, Jie, and Enhua Zhang. *Red Legacies in China: Cultural Afterlives of the Communist Revolution*.
-2016.
-- Li, Jie, Enhua Zhang, and Brill Online, eds. *Red Legacies in China: Cultural Afterlives of the Communist Revolution*.
 Electronic book.
-Harvard Contemporary China Series 18.
 2016.
 - Li, Lillian M. *Fighting Famine in North China: State, Market, and Environmental Decline, 1690s-1990s*.
 2007.
 - Li, Lu. *Moving the Mountain: My Life in China from the Cultural Revolution to Tiananmen Square*.
 1990.
 - Li, Rui. *The Early Revolutionary Activities of Comrade Mao Tse-Tung*.
 1977.